lanza/vim-godbolt/README.md

 }
 ```

-These arguments are combined with any arguments passed to `:VGodbolt`.
+These arguments are combined with any arguments passed to `:Godbolt`.

 ### Pipeline Comments